testerez/initial-css-builder/README.md

 import initialCssBuilder from 'initial-css-builder';

 // appCss: string containing all your app's CSS.
-// If you have multiple steelsheets, simply join them toguether
+// If you have multiple steelsheets, simply join them together

-// declared getInitialCss as a global variable so CSS parsing is done only once const getInitialCss = initialCssBuilder(appCss);
+// Declare getInitialCss as a global variable so CSS parsing is done only once const getInitialCss = initialCssBuilder(appCss);

 // For each request, you can now generate your initial CSS
 // Usually takes less than 5ms!
 const initialCSS = getInitialCss(contentHtml);

-// then you should inject this CSS into your HTML, before the content
+// then you should inject `initialCSS` in a `<style>` tag in your `head`
 ```